abeleinin/dsa/notes/arrays.md

 Remove | O(n) | Removal would require shifting subsequent elements by one position to the left Remove (at the end) | O(1) | Drop element doesn't require shifting any elements

-## Mindful During Interview
+## Questions

-- Clarify if there are duplicate values in the array.
+- Duplicate values in the array.
-- When using an index to iterate through array elements, be careful not to go out of bounds.
-- Use start and end indices to demarcate a subarray/range where possible
+- Bounds checking (Off-by-one errors)

 ## Corner Cases